whitebrick/whitebrick-client/.github/README.md

 ### Hasura

-Hasura is a server application that automatically wraps a GraphQL API around a standard PostgreSQL relational database.
+Hasura is a server application that automatically wraps a GraphQL API around a standard relational database.
 Hasura is written in Haskell and can be easily deployed directly from a Docker image.
-The server comes with a web GUI admin console that allows the underlying database to be browsed and _tracked_ so that it can be accessed over GraphQL.
+The server comes with a web GUI admin console that allows the underlying database to be browsed and _Tracked_ so that it can be accessed over GraphQL.
 Hasura also provides a WebSocket endpoint for subscription queries.

 **Database Queries**